pptx704/csv-bulk-email/index.md

 #### version 1.1.0

-<div style="color:#86181d;background-color: #ffdce0;font-size:x-large;">Due to security issues and python dependency changes, this project has been deprecated.
-New package containing robust structure and new features will be published soon.</div>
+<div style="color:#86181d;background-color: #ffdce0;font-size:x-large;">Project depracated and soon to be released as a more diverse and functioning Python Package.
+Stay tuned.</div>

 ### Note: